Purchasing & Financing Options

-Saving on monthly energy bills and eventual energy independence are the two main reasons homeowners purchase solar panels.
-You can also save on the initial solar investment due to special government incentives and rebates.
+Saving on monthly energy bills and achieving energy independence are the two main reasons homeowners purchase solar panels.
+Special government incentives and rebates allow you to save on the initial solar investment.

-Today, it's possible to finance part or all of a solar system purchase.
-There are a variety of secured and unsecured options available with terms of 12 to 20 years.
-Sun Valley Solar Solutions recommends financing only the necessary portion of the net cost after incentives in order to get the best payback.
+Today, financing part or all of a solar system purchase is possible.
+Various secured and unsecured options are available for 12 to 20 years.
+Sun Valley Solar Solutions recommends financing only the necessary portion of the net cost after incentives to get the best payback.

-In addition to a loan, a buyer can also acquire short-term financing of the credits and incentives to keep initial out of pocket expense low without long-term financing.
+In addition to a loan, a buyer can acquire short-term credit financing and incentives to keep initial out-of-pocket expenses low without long-term financing.

 An added benefit to purchasing or financing your solar electric system is the net increase in your home's real property value.
 According to estimates by the National Bureau of Economic Research, solar panels added a $20,194 value premium to the sales price of a home (houses in the study were in the mid-$500,000 range).

 Standard and special mortgages are available to homeowners who want to finance portions of their solar investment.
-In one case an energy efficiency mortgage credits a home’s energy efficiency in the mortgage itself.
-Some options are targeted to new home construction, while others may apply to existing home improvements.
+In one case, an energy-efficiency mortgage credits a home’s energy efficiency in the mortgage itself.
+Some options target new home construction, while others apply to existing home improvements.
 Our solar integrators can help you determine the best fit for you.

-Leasing does require good credit, but it’s a viable option for those who who wish to avoid the initial investment or cannot take full advantage of available solar tax incentives.
-Unlike full cash purchases, loans or mortgages, leasing does not equate to immediate ownership, and as such, the lessor retains the tax benefit.
+Leasing requires good credit, but it’s a viable option for those who wish to avoid the initial investment or cannot take full advantage of available solar tax incentives.
+Unlike full cash purchases, loans, or mortgages, leasing does not equate to immediate ownership, and as such, the lessor retains the tax benefit.

 Leasing your solar panels lacks a few of the benefits of a solar purchase: